 Tim Ferriss has repeatedly noted that the 4-hour body diet is intentionally designed with a set of 5 rules that are simple to follow.
 One of these rules is to limit most dairy.
 While diet rules should always be nuanced to include individual chemistry and lifestyle, here are a few important things that I learned about dairy while coaching a large range of people on the slow carb diet.

 Jump to: Complaints of SCD | Diet Rules Around Dairy | Comparison of Dairy Sources

 Ferriss has done some of the experimentation for you with regards to dairy and the 4-hour body diet, but bodies are unique and complex.

 Tweeking is going to be necessary to achieve a long term, sustainable way of eating that will fit your exercise intensity, your sleep routines and your overall lifestyle.

-As a coach on a range of low carb diets, the most frequent complaints or confusion I hear around this “way of eating” is focused on:
+As a previous coach on a range of low carb diets, the most frequent complaints or confusion I heard around this “way of eating” was focused on:

 - the degree of fat that is allowed,